A plate of pasta a la Carbonara

 My name is Paolo.

-If you want to ask someone's surname, you can say:
+If you want to ask for someone’s surname, you can say:

 Qual è il suo cognome?

 What is your surname?
-Cognome means surname in Italian.
+Cognome means surname or last name in Italian.

-There are three ways to say Nice to meet you in Italian:
+There are three common ways to say Nice to meet you in Italian:

 Piacere di conoscerti